Petertaiwo034/Ansible/README.md

-You will see a link in there to see the full file on github Copy the file and paste in the vi /etc/ansible/ansible.cfg Now search for the host key to seach without pressing the the I for insert write (/host_key) at the bottom of the file Uncomment the line with the host key by deleting the # (pounds) commands Now when you run ansible db -m ping it won't ask for permission any more You have to create the ansible key in the /tmp vi into /tmp/ansible.pem and paste the key in there
+You will see a link in there to see the full file on github Copy the file and paste in the vi /etc/ansible/ansible.cfg Now search for the host key to seach without pressing the the I for insert write (/host_key) at the bottom of the file Uncomment the line with the host key by deleting the # (pounds) commands and change from true to false Now when you run ansible db -m ping it won't ask for permission any more You have to create the ansible key in the /tmp vi into /tmp/ansible.pem and paste the key in there